 - The Real Homes Magazine (M) First ABC at 130,000, against 150,000 target.
 Went to Highbury and then sold to Hachette Filipacchi.

 Centaur PublicationsHas more than 30 trade magazines; 20 exhibitions; 150 conferences and 25 websites.
 Good links from home page.
 Leading titles include Creative Review, The Lawyer, Marketing Week, Money Marketing, New Media Age.
 Bought several titles from Miller-Freeman in 1999, including The Engineer, which Graham Sherren had edited before founding Centaur.
-Mad.co.uk is an online community for media, marketing, advertising and design based on the company's magazines.
+Mad Jobs is a recruitment hub for media, marketing, advertising and design industries.

 - Artists & Illustrators, published for almost 25 years with profiles, practical ideas, technical advice and product tests for all types of artists, whether working in oils or watercolours, portraits or landscapes, abstract art or botanical illustration